Cream Cheese Coffee Cake is coffee cake stuffed with cheesecake!

 For a successful streusel, make sure your cubed butter is very cold.
 I like to cut my butter then return it to the refrigerator to ensure it’s really cold.

 - Food processor streusel: The EASIEST way to make streusel is in your food processor.
 Simply add pecans to your food processor and pulse 3 times.
-Add flour, sugars and cinnamon and pulse a few times to combine.
+Add flour and sugar and pulse a few times to combine.
 Sprinkle cold butter over top and pulse until the mixture resembles small pebbles then add coconut.

 - Hand streusel: If you don’t have a food processor, never fear, you can still make streusel!
 You will need to chop the pecans by hand and set aside.
 In a large bowl, add all ingredients except the pecans and use a fork or pastry cutter to cut the butter in.
 The butter should no larger than peas when you’re done.
 Finish by stirring in pecans and coconut.

 The Lemon Glaze is the crowning glory of this Cream Cheese Coffee Cake.
 It’s sweet tanginess cuts through the sweet cake and makes every element shine.